-Samuel R. Staley is Managing Director of the DeVoe L. Moore Center in the College of Social Sciences at Florida State University (@DeVoeMooreCtr), award-winning author of young adult and middle grade fiction (@SamRStaley), and a self-defense coach at Renegade Boxing in Tallahassee, Florida.
-He is also a senior research fellow at Reason Foundation where he coordinates research and policy analysis on transportation an Durban policy.
-He is also a student of the self-defense based martial art of To-Shin Do, a discipline founded on the principles of the ancient fighting art of Ninjutsu.
-He earned a B.A. in economics and public policy from Colby College, M.S. in Social and Applied Economics from Wright State University, and Ph.D. in public administration with concentrations in urban planning and public finance from Ohio State University.
+Samuel R. Staley is Managing Director of the DeVoe L. Moore Center in the College of Social Sciences at Florida State University (@DeVoeMooreCtr) and an award-winning novelist (@SamRStaley), featuring strong individualist and libertarian themes.
+His most recent novel is St. Nic, Inc., a re-imagination of the Santa Claus myth rooted in global capitalism, free labor, and Hayekian spontaneous order.
+He is also a senior research fellow at Reason Foundation and a student of the self-defense based martial art of To-Shin Do, a discipline founded on the principles of the ancient fighting art of Ninjutsu, and its application to addressing college campus violence and sexual assault.
+He earned a B.A. in economics and public policy from Colby College, M.S. in social and applied economics from Wright State University, and Ph.D. in public administration with concentrations in urban planning and public finance from Ohio State University.

 Dr. Staley's books include Mobility First: A New Vision for Transportation in a Globally Competitive 21st Century (with A. Moore), The Road More Traveled: Why the Congestion Crisis Matters More Than You Think and What We Can Do About It, Smarter Growth: Market-based Strategies for Land-use Planning in the 21st Century, Drug Policy and The Decline of American Cities, and Planning Rules and Urban Economic Performance: The Case of Hong Kong.

 His fiction, authored under the pen name SR Staley, incorporates strong individualist themes into character-driven action-adventure stories and includes the novels The Pirate of Panther Bay, A Warriors Soul, and Renegade.
 Renegade earned 2nd place in the 2012 Seven Hills Literary Contest.